Ankitraghav000/Implementation-Journal-for-SSO-Integration-with-Keycloak-and-389ds/README.md

 **Testing and Verification**
 ----------------------------

-*   Accessed Grafana, GitLab, and MinIO using the configured SSO credentials.
+*   Accessed Grafana, GitLab, and MinIO.

 *   Verified that users could log in once and access all services without re-entering credentials.